ahmadfurqan7/ahmadfurqan7/README.md

 <br/>
 A little more about me :)
 <br/>
-As a graduate of physics (geophysics) at Andalas University, I have analytical and problem-solving skills and mastered data analysis, data science, geophysics data, programming, database, and graphic design.
-I understand the importance of attention to detail and accuracy in my work and efficiently meeting tight deadlines.
-I have strong skills in ensuring data and design professionally, and am dedicated to delivering satisfactory end results that meet client needs.
-As an individual, I still want to develop and add insight according to the study of science and the field I master.
+As a physics (geophysics) graduate at Andalas University, I have analytical and problem-solving skills and am well versed in data analysis, data science, geophysical data, programming, databases, and graphic design.
+I understand the importance of attention to detail and accuracy in my work and efficiently meet tight deadlines.
+I have strong skills in analyzing data and design in a professional manner, and am dedicated to delivering satisfactory end results that meet client needs.
+As an individual, I still want to grow and broaden my horizons according to my studies and fields of expertise.

 ## 🔧 Technologies & Tools